lcp Skip to Main Content

 Digital graphic of Trazodone HYDROCHLORIDE Tablets USP 100 mg & 150 mg bottles and Trazodone round white oval pills illustrated with text that says" What Trozodone Looks like:"

-Trazodone is not considered highly addictive, yet there is still potential for misuse and dependence.
+It can be.
+Trazodone is not considered to be a highly-addictive medication, but there is still potential for misuse and dependence.

 A study done by Psychopharmacology discussed the abuse potential for three different drugs, including trazodone, Ambien, and Halcion.